alext-sap/lx-collabo/docs/en/template/04_locale-specific_conventions/numbers.md

 # Numbers

-This section discusses topics that are related to numbers in translation.
+This section discusses the following topics that are related to numbers in translation.

 *Provide guidelines for each of the topics below.
 If no specific guidelines are necessary, follow the instructions under each topic.*